pariazar/imagine-graph/README.md

 This npm package offers a user-friendly way to create interactive charts, graphs, and maps from various data sources.
 With its intuitive interface and powerful tools, users can easily generate stunning visualizations to better understand their data and communicate insights to others.
 </br>

-To use the chart functions, you first need to install the npm package and import the relevant function(s) into your project.
-Here's an example of how to use the createBarChart function:

 ### Install the package:

 ```bash